🇺🇦

 & Insights

-A small research was conducted with potential users and supporters to understand what motivates them to trust and donate online.
+I conducted user research to understand what influences people’s decision to trust and donate online.

 Key insights included that users: